 Color-coding duplicates in Google Sheets is a valuable technique for quickly identifying and organizing data sets.
 This process can save you time and enhance the clarity of your spreadsheets.
 Whether you’re working on financial reports, inventory lists, or any other data-intensive project, coloring duplicates will streamline your workflow.

-Step 1: Select the Data Range (See Also: How To Make Letters Capital In Google Sheets)
+Step 1: Select the Data Range (See Also: How Do I Insert Bullet Points In Google Sheets)

 1. Highlight the column or rows containing the data you want to analyze.
 This will be the basis for identifying duplicates.